-Delinquencies remained at historically low levels in the second quarter of 2016 and the repossession ratio was up slightly from the same period last year.
+Delinguencies and the repossession ratio were up from the same period last year.

 Severities have increased over the last number of quarters.
 These increases include factors such as higher average amount financed, longer-term financing, shorter average time to repossession, lower auction values, and higher principal outstanding at repossession.